 Open interest is the number of unsettled outstanding derivative contracts.
 Each contract must have a buyer and a seller.
-When a buyer or seller initiates a contract, but a counterparty does not close it by taking the other side of the transaction, it is considered open.
+It is considered open when a buyer or seller initiates a contract, but a counterparty does not close it by taking the other side of the transaction.

 Since open interest includes the derivative contracts that can be bought and sold, it’s better to gauge potential future buying and selling pressure.
-Changes in open interest is predictive of future equity returns.
+Changes in open interest are predictive of future equity returns.

 Derivative Contract Basics

 Open interest is a measurement tool used for derivative contracts; therefore, we’ll start by covering derivative basics.